XrXr/xrxr.github.io/content/post/write-barrier.md

 This works okay, with one disadvantage: when there are many objects alive, the GC could pause Ruby code execution for an unacceptably long amount of time.
 Pausing for just 17 milliseconds in a video game could be devastating as that can easily make the game miss its frame rate target.

 To deal with this problem, we could break up the work the GC has to do into chunks and interleave them with Ruby code execution.
 To go back to the video game example, instead of pausing for say 17 milliseconds a single time, we pause for 1 millisecond 17 times, allowing Ruby code to execute between pauses.
-If the game has a 17 milliseconds to render each frame, instead of taking up 17 milliseconds once in a while, blowing through the frame time budget, the GC now takes up 1 millisecond once in a while.
+If the game has 17 milliseconds to render each frame, instead of taking up 17 milliseconds once in a while, blowing through the frame time budget, the GC now takes up 1 millisecond once in a while.
 The GC potentially takes longer to release garbage objects, because the total amount of work is still the same as before, but that should be okay for a lot of applications.

 {{<html>}}
 <div id="al-svg-2">